ErBPGit/ErBPGit/README.md

 - 👋 Hi, I’m Bishal Patel.
-I ahave completed Bsc majoring in Electrical and Computer Engineer from Minnesota State University, Mankato.
+I am currently pursuing Master's in Electrical and Computer Engineering with GPA 4.0 and have completed BSC in Electrical and Computer Engineering with GPA 3.4
+-     from Minnesota State University, Mankato.
-- 👀 I’m interested in designing firmware for products and work on their testings.
+- 👀 I’m interested in designing firmware for products and working on their tests.
 - 🌱 I’m currently learning the Design of experiments, Taguchi methods, automated data acquisition, and analysis methods.
-- 💞️ I’m looking to collaborate on any projects allighining with embedded and firmware designs snd testings.
+- 💞️ I’m looking to collaborate on any projects aligning with embedded and firmware designs and testings.
 - 📫 Contact me through bishal.patel2056@gmail.com